adolfalfred/adolfalfred/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm currently persuing computer science diploma studies at the University of Dar es Salaam expecting to accomplish the studies on july 2022
+I'm persuing diploma in Computer Science studies at the University of Dar es Salaam at Colege of Information and Communication Technology (CoICT) expecting to accomplish my studies on july 2022

-## 🔭 I'm currently working on 3 projects
+## 🔭 Currently, I'm working on 3 projects
 ### LoyaltyHood
 An ecommerce website for LoyaltyHood company dealing with fashion products, like clothes branded by the company.
 ### AutosparesLINK